DOVER KENT ARCHIVES

 The prisoner said she went into the house, and while there she was insulted.
 They ordered her out, and as she was going she accidentally put her hand through a pane of glass.
 There was another charge against the prisoner of doing wilful damage to a pane of glass in the door.
 Parker said that after she was turned out, Tucker stood and deliberately smashed a square of plate glass in the doorway.
 She struck the glass a violent blow in the centre.
 It was worth £1 2s.
 Prisoner, who repeated that she had been insulted, was fined altogether 10s. and 13s. costs and ordered to pay the amount of damage, £1 2s., or 21 days' hard labour.

-I believe this building, along with the one next door, that being the "George and Dragon Family and Commercial Hotel and Posting House" was demolished in 1898 to make way for the building of the Beaney Institute and Royal Museum, opened in 1899.
+I believe this building, along with the one next door, that being the "George and Dragon Family and Commercial Hotel and Posting House."
+In 1898 the Hon J. C. Beaney M.D. from Australia made the Munificent Bequest of the Public Library to the Mayor and Corporation of his native City of Canterbury, and the Institute and Royal Museum opened in 1899.

 Canterbury Journal, Kentish Times and Farmers' Gazette 17 August 1895.